 E2SHB 1220 represents an important step in addressing systemic racism and unjust governmental policies related to housing, economics, and infrastructure.
-Commerce believes that creating a separate rulemaking process to address this legislation will allow for more extensive outreach to affected communities and stakeholders, and more time to collect, synthesize and develop best practices and recommendations.
+A separate rulemaking process to address this legislation will allow for more extensive outreach to affected communities and stakeholders, and more time to collect, synthesize and develop best practices and recommendations.